Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

+Recent review work by Morgan and Wyner on AI agent reasoning with values highlights the diversity of approaches for integrating values into agent decision processes, including argumentation, deliberative mechanisms, trust-based reasoning, and value-aware planning~\cite{morganwyner2025}.

-\paragraph{Key research in this area} In value-driven decision-making, persuasion has been one approach to motivating an agent to act in a specific way.
-In the work of Bench-Capon and Atkinson~\cite{Bench-Capon2009}, an argumentation framework is presented where the stance is that persuasion relies on the strength of arguments, which depends on advanced social values.
+In value-driven decision making, persuasion has been one approach to motivating an agent to act in a specific way.
+In the work of Bench-Capon and Atkinson~\cite{Bench-Capon2009}, an argumentation framework is presented, illustrating how persuasion can rely on the strength of arguments, which in turn depends on a sophisticated understanding of social values.

 In the work of di Tosto and Dignum~\cite{TostoD12}, an agent model is described where agent actions are driven by their needs and values, where values are used to prioritise those needs.
+In agent-based simulation, Vanhée and Dignum~\cite{vanh.ae2018} propose a model in which agent decisions are guided by both rationality and culturally grounded values.
+The authors then analyse how individual decision making affects collective behaviour, measured by the aggregated success of agents in completing their tasks.
+Aguilera et al.~\cite{Aguilera2025}, on the other hand, propose a model that specifies values as reward functions in Markov Decision Processes (MDPs) to motivate action behaviour, and apply this work to promote better human development, such as addressing homelessness in cities.

-In the work of Chhogyal et al.~\cite{ChhogyalNGD19}, trust has been explored as a mechanism for influencing decision-making, where the past reliability of an agent's actions is used to decide whether that agent can be trusted or not.
-The argument is made that when past experiences cannot be used to assess the reliability of others, the sharing of values between the trustor and trustee can help, and an approach is developed to evaluate trust based on the degree to which shared values can be established.
-In the work of Cranefield et al.~\cite{ijcai2017p26}, reasoning about values is used to help agents make choices over plans to adopt.
-Whereas in~\cite{icaart24}, values are used to help medical personnel make more value-aware decisions.
+In the work of Chhogyal et al.~\cite{ChhogyalNGD19}, trust has been explored as a mechanism for influencing decision making, where the past reliability of an agent's actions is used to decide whether that agent can be trusted or not.
+The authors argue that when past experiences cannot be used to assess the reliability of others, the sharing of values between the trustor and trustee can help, and an approach is developed to evaluate trust based on the degree to which shared values can be established.
+In the work of Cranefield et al.~\cite{ijcai2017p26}, reasoning about values is employed to assist agents in making choices about which plans to adopt.
+Whereas in~\cite{RodriguezSoto2024AWAI}, values are used to help medical personnel make more value-aware decisions.

+Recent work by Karanik et al.~\cite{10.1145/3605098.3636057,10.1007/978-3-031-58202-8_11} has further highlighted the importance of explicitly modelling the structure of value systems, showing that relationships between values can significantly influence value-aligned decision making and behavioural outcomes.

+In the work of Winikoff et al.~\cite{WINIKOFF2021103554}, the concept of ``valuing'' is introduced to the BDI model by allowing for preferences over actions and their outcomes.
+The evaluation of this work finds that ``valuing'' was the most preferred aspect of explaining courses of action.
+Beyond decision support and explanation, Dennis et al.~\cite{DENNIS20161} use formal verification to prove that autonomous systems satisfy specific ethical rules—operationalised representations of values—thereby providing high assurance in safety- and ethics-critical domains.